jayurbain/covid19/README.md

 #### US Model Stats - includes data up to an including 2/27/2020

-The US has not yet reached an inflection point, so the model is likely to be highly variable.
+The US has not clearly passed an inflection point, so the model is likely to be highly variable.

 <img src="US Logistic Model, US Data.png" width="800px">